 Adrianne: “Life is short!”

-Now is the time to reflect on what gave us meaning in unprecedented times.
 As we embark on a new year, we may also take with us a new perspective and determination to authentically care for those around us, and importantly, genuinely care for ourselves.
 At Monument, we’re here to help you maintain and celebrate your moderation or sobriety goals.
-Whatever 2021 has in store, you are not alone.
+Whatever next year has in store, you are not alone.